-In accordance with Provision 31 of the UK Corporate Governance Code, the directors of the Company have considered the prospects of the Company over the period from present until the intended voluntary liquidate date in December 2023.
+In accordance with Provision 31 of the UK Corporate Governance Code, the directors of the Company have considered the prospects of the Company over the period from present until the intended voluntary liquidation date in December 2024.
+This period is considered to be appropriate as it is the Board's view that this is the period of time over which the orderly wind-down of investments will take place in order to achieve maximum returns for shareholders.